 Turmeric has been called the spice of life, a superfood, a wonder spice.
-It’s been known to have a whole slew of health benefits and turmeric golden milk is a delicious way to incorporate it in your diet.
+It’s known to have a whole slew of health benefits and turmeric golden milk is a delicious way to incorporate it in your diet.

 Sorry to interrupt our regular holiday baking programming – I have just been too ill to do any sort of baking lately (but hey, check out this round-up of stunning cake ideas you can serve this Thanksgiving).